Strange96/LogOps/README.md

 When all deployments are ready, locally, the website will be available at `localhost:30077`.
 Run `kubectl get deployments` to see if the deployments are ready.

-If using Kubernetes in Docker, create the cluster with the config `port_forwarder.yml` in kubernetes/local/kind_config directory.
+If using Kubernetes in Docker, create the cluster with the config `port-forwarder.yml` in kubernetes/local/kind_config directory.
 E.g. from the kubernetes/local directory, run:
-* `kind create cluster --config kind_config/port_forwarder.yml`
+* `kind create cluster --config kind_config/port-forwarder.yml`.

+If you're doing a remote setup of the local cluster, replace each occurrence of 'localhost' in deploy1.yml (in the kubernetes/local/ directory) with the remote ip.

 To interact directly with the individual services, send requests to:
 * `ROOT` for the website